statgen/imputationserver/docs/prepare-your-data.md

 - Create a separate vcf.gz file for each chromosome.
 - Variations must be sorted by genomic position.
 - GRCh37 or GRCh38 coordinates are required.
+- VCF files need to be version 4.2 (or lower)

 !!! note
     Several \*.vcf.gz files can be uploaded at once.